tomiGoljevscek/Oxide.Docs/source/includes/timers.md

 We need a Python example here
 ```

-It's always a good habit to stop all timers when your plugin is unloaded; do this by destroying the instance of the timer.
+If you need to stop a timer, you can do so by destroying the instance of the timer.
+When used correctly, timers are automatically destroyed when the plugin is reload or unloaded.

-Timers can be used anywhere in your plugin, not just in the Unload function.
-Just make sure to always destroy them, as you wouldn't want a bunch of timers piling up and slowing down someone's server!